JoyatLucee/lucee-docs/docs/04.guides/13.Various/15.FAQs/02.non-technical-FAQs/01.railo-server-license/page.md

 ### I'm not a lawyer, please explain LGPL ###

-There is a pretty good explanation here and even why you shouldn't use the LGPL.
-The 4cff.org also has an excellent PDF explaining licensing in general.
+There is a good explanation [here](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) and even why you may not want to use the LGPL.

 ### Can I host a non-commercial or a commercial website using Lucee? ###